cawka/cs118-spring2017/project-2.md

 ### Grading Criteria

-1. Miscellaneous tests (all public)
+1. Miscellaneous tests

     1.1.
-(2.5 pts) At least 3 git commits (at least one from each group member)
+(2.5 pts, public) At least 3 git commits (at least one from each group member)

     1.2.
-(1.25 pts) Client handles incorrect hostname
+(1.25 pts, public) Client handles incorrect hostname

     1.3.
-(1.25 pts) Client handles incorrect port
+(1.25 pts, public) Client handles incorrect port

     1.4.
-(2.5 pts) Server handles incorrect port number
+(2.5 pts, public) Server handles incorrect port number

 2. Client tests

     2.1.
-(2.5 pts) Client initiates three-way handshake by sending a SYN packet with correct values in its header
+(2.5 pts, public) Client initiates three-way handshake by sending a SYN packet with correct values in its header

     2.2.
-(2.5 pts) Client has correct initial values for CWND, SS-THRESH, and Sequence Number
+(2.5 pts, public) Client has correct initial values for CWND, SS-THRESH, and Sequence Number

     2.3.
-(2.5 pts) Client sends data packets, which size should not exceed 524 bytes including a header
+(5 pts, private) Data segments that client sends are not exceeding 512 bytes and on average larger than 500 bytes (for 1~MByte file)

     2.4.
-(5 pts) Client should reset its sequence number to zero when the sequence number reaches the maximum value
+(2.5 pts) Client should reset its sequence number to zero when the sequence number reaches the maximum value

     2.5.
 (5 pts) Client sends a FIN packet after transmitting a file